hamza3256/cool-compiler/README.md

 # cool-compiler
-This is a simple compiler for the Cool programming language (classroom object-oriented language).
+This is a simple compiler for the Cool programming language (Classroom Object Oriented Language).

 PA1: a small program written in COOL to handle arith operations, stack machine.